mayerrobert/jmurmel/mlib.md

 Short-circuiting thread-first

-Same as -> but if one function returns nil then the remaining functions are not called and the overall result is nil.
+Same as `->` but if one function returns `nil` then the remaining functions are not called and the overall result is `nil`.

 ### and->>
     (and->> forms*) -> result

 Short circuiting thread-last

-Same as ->> but if one function returns nil then the remaining functions are not called and the overall result is nil.
+Same as `->>` but if one function returns nil then the remaining functions are not called and the overall result is `nil`.